nvima/tf-aws-wireguard-vpn/readme.md

 `./wg-server start`

 This will create the EC2 instance using Terraform, configure the WireGuard VPN server, and generate a client configuration file.
 The client configuration file will be saved locally at `/etc/wireguard/wg0.conf`.
+After that the script automatically connects with the VPN.
+U can change this behavior in start.sh

 To stop the VPN, run the following command: